 5 Top Tips for Facebook Lives on Your DIY Business Page

 With so much video content vying for our attention these days, it is essential that we give our audience quality content to consume.
 Otherwise, they’ll just keep scrolling.
 Make sure you are bringing your people VALUE.
 Make it engaging and entertaining, giving them a reason to hang around and watch.
 Think about the Facebook lives that you stop and watch and why you watch them – are they inspiring you to act on something the video is teaching or telling you about?

 If you haven’t already, you can download my FREE Printable PDF: “10 Video Content Ideas You Can Try Today” to get you started with good content ideas:

 Especially if your live video involves you or anyone else trying to explain something, or you’re having a heart-to-heart with your live audience – if you can’t be heard, people are less likely to stick around.

 Check your surroundings – are you outdoors in a busy street?
 Are the kids yelling and having a crazy fun time in the room next door?
 It makes sense to opt for a quieter environment to film your live in.
 However, if it isn’t possible to change your location, one way to enable you to control the ambient noises around you is to use a microphone with a more directional pick-up pattern, ie. the mic focuses in the direction of your voice rather than picking up all the sounds around you.

 This could be:

 Any of the above options, are able to be connected to your smartphone via an adaptor cable.
-Here’s an example of the lapel mic that I use, which I’ve found to be excellent quality and super convenient to throw in my handbag to take with me anywhere I go (even comes with a little carry purse).
+Here’s an example of the lapel mic that I use for my Facebook lives, which I’ve found to be excellent quality and super convenient to throw in my handbag to take with me anywhere I go (even comes with a little carry purse).

 Rode smartLav+ Lavalier Microphone for iPhone and Smartphones (Aussie customers can find them HERE.)